dfuse-io/dfuse-eosio/README.md

-# dfusebox
+# dfuse for EOSIO

-All [dfuse](https://dfuse.io) services, running from your laptop, as a single binary.
+All [dfuse](https://dfuse.io) services for EOSIO, running from your laptop, as a single binary.

-This initial release covers EOSIO chains only.

 ## Getting started